-Be careful driving or operating machinery until you know how the insulin affects you.
+Be careful before you drive or use any machines or tools until you know how the insulin affects you.

 If your blood sugar is low or high your concentration and ability to react might be affected, and therefore also your ability to drive or operate a machine.
 Bear in mind that you could endanger yourself or others.
-Please ask your doctor whether you can drive a car:
+Please ask your doctor whether you can drive a car if:

-- if you have frequent hypos - if you find it hard to recognise hypoglycaemia.
+- you have frequent hypos - you find it hard to recognise hypoglycaemia